solita/solita.github.com/_posts/2024-01-16-owasp-top10-with-abstract-examples-part-2.md

 We should somehow try to raise the trust factor of our data and libraries.
 We could scan the products we use for common vulnerabilities and fix them when patches are available.
 We should also enforce digital signatures to ensure that updated information and code are only installed from trusted sources.

 In our example, shaking up the cash register and kitchen staff would be in place.
 They shouldn't rely on random order notes in the kitchen. especially if they are found in suspicious places like the floor.
-Also, the cashier should not leak / overflow information to a random customer, but stick strictly to taking orders.
+Also, the cashier should not leak or overflow information to a random customer, but stick strictly to taking orders.

 ## 9 Security Logging and Monitoring Failures